 Your creditor thinks you can afford to pay more each month

-If you enclose an Income & Expenditure statement with a F&F offer, the creditor can see your full situation.
-This calculator has an option to print off a version to send to your creditors.
 If your health is poor, you should think about enclosing some information about this – say a copy of a hospital appointment – it’s all evidence about your situation.
-If your only income is from benefits, enclose a letter about your JSA / ESA / Pension Credit to prove this.
+If your only income is from benefits, enclose a letter about your Universal Credit, disability benefit or Pension Credit to prove this.